Charles Thomas Hudson: Microscopical research

 Hudson devoted his leisure to microscopical research, and in particular to the study of the Rotifera.
+His earliest investigations on the microscopic animals dated to around 1854.
 His first printed paper was on Rhinops Vitrea in the Annals and Magazine of Natural History for 1869.
-Afterwards he published numerous papers in the Microscopical Journal and the Quarterly Journal of Microscopical Science, describing new genera and species of Rotifera, of which Pedahon mirum was a notable discovery.
+Afterwards he published numerous papers in the Microscopical Journal and the Quarterly Journal of Microscopical Science, describing new genera and species of Rotifera, of which Pedalion mirum was a notable discovery.
 A list of these papers is given in the Journal of the Royal Microscopical Society for 1904, page 49.

 He was elected fellow of the Royal Microscopical Society in 1872; he was president of the society from 1888 to 1890, and an honorary fellow from 1901 until his death.

-With Philip Henry Gosse he published in 1886–7 The Rotifera: or Wheel-Animalcules.
+With Philip Henry Gosse he published in 1886 and 1889 the three-volume The Rotifera: or Wheel-Animalcules.
 In recognition of this, the standard monograph on the subject, he was elected Fellow of the Royal Society in 1889.
 Lord Avebury (Pleasures of Life, ch.
 9) quotes the charming introduction of this work as showing that the true naturalist was no mere dry collector.
 Hudson's natural gift for drawing found expression in the illustrations of The Rotifera.

 Hudson died in Shanklin on 23 October 1903, and was buried there.
 He married on 19 June 1855 Mary Ann Tibbits, and they had one daughter, Florence; his second marriage on 24 June 1858, at Clifton, was to Louisa Maria Fiott Hammond, and they had four sons and five daughters.
 An obituary was published in the Journal of the Royal Microscopical Society.